Hire purchase debt

 Where you have not paid a third of the total amount payable under the agreement and if you want to keep the goods, you should ask the creditor to agree to a payment arrangement with you.
 The creditor is most likely to accept if you can afford the full monthly instalments plus something towards the arrears.

 However, if you have a drop in your income that is permanent, you may no longer be able to afford to make more than token payments to the lender.
-If this is the case, you may have to decide whether you can realistically afford to keep the goods any more.
+If this is the case, you may have to decide whether you can realistically afford to keep the goods anymore.
 If you decide that you cannot afford the goods, you need to decide the best way of ending the agreement.
+See the later section Ending the agreement yourself.

 If you have received an ‘arrears notice’ or ‘default notice’ from your lender, you can apply to the court for a time order under the Consumer Credit Act 1974.
 The court may be willing to make a time order for a specific period if you have temporary financial difficulties.
 They may make a time order even if your financial problems are long term.
 For more information about this, see our Time orders on hire purchase fact sheet.

-If you have to decide whether to end a hire purchase or conditional sale agreement, there are two options:
+If decide to end a hire purchase or conditional sale agreement, there are usually three options:

-- terminate and end the agreement and return the goods voluntarily; or
+- terminate the agreement and return the goods voluntarily;

 It is very important that you tell your creditor in writing that you are terminating and ending your agreement.
-If you do not terminate in writing, the creditor will not treat it as a voluntary termination and you will not be able to benefit from the 50% limit on your liability.
+If you do not terminate in writing, the creditor may not treat it as a voluntary termination and you will not be able to benefit from the 50% limit on what you still owe.
 Keep a copy of the letter of your termination in case you need proof of this later.
 There is a Terminate your hire purchase agreement sample letter, which you may want to adapt and send to your creditor when terminating your agreement.

 You do not need to have actually paid the 50% to be able to terminate the agreement, although some creditors say you do.
 All that is necessary is for you to give notice to the creditor in writing that you are terminating the agreement.